 In the parallel setting, the single-qubit encoding gates are applied in parallel on separate qubits -- see Fig.~\ref{fig:archs}c.
 Similarly to the sequential encoding, for $n$ parallel rotations $n$ Fourier bases are produced.
 This is due to the commutativity between the parallel rotations as they act on separate qubits.
 The generator $\mathcal{G}$ becomes:

 where $q$ is the qubit index, $r$ indicates the total number of qubits, and $\sigma_z^{(q)}$ is the Pauli-Z matrix applied to the $q^\text{th}$ qubit.
 In App.~\ref{appendix:par_lin_proof}, it is shown that $\mathcal{G}$ -- being a square matrix of dimensions $2^r$ -- has $2r+1$ unique eigenvalues.
 This suggests a high degree of degeneracy in its eigenspectrum.
-As before, the subtraction of these values from themselves yields a list of wavenumbers ranging from $-r$ to $r$ generating $r$ Fourier bases.
+As before, subtracting these values from themselves yields a list of wavenumbers ranging from $-r$ to $r$ generating $r$ Fourier bases.